TWiStErRob/twisterrob.github.io/_projects/inventory.md

 ## History

+### 1.1.1#2203 (2016-09-20)
+ * Fix: Property images were associated to the wrong belonging when importing a local ZIP file from device.
+ * Fix: Remove colors from texts to prevent crashes on exotic Android versions.
+ * Enhancement: Use material design error for editing a belonging's name.

 ### 1.1.0#2193 (2016-09-19)
  * Feature: Ability to import/export from/to any external source (incl.
 Drive, Dropbox) [#37].
  * Feature: Proper background import/export with notifications and all.